 (ISLAMIC EMPIRE and DISINTEGRATION – continued)

 In the year 700, Islam was poised for more expansion.
 And just as Romans had not foreseen the change that empire would bring to their city, the conquering Arabs continued to ignore the change that would accrue from their conquests.
-The caliph in Damascus was pursuing a policy of maintaining the identity of the conquerors by keeping them segregated from the conquered, including the conquered who had converted to Islam.
-But, by the year 700, non-Arab Muslims outnumbered Arab Muslims.
-And despite resistance from Arab leaders, non-Arab Muslims were destined to become a greater force within Islam.
+The caliphs in Damascus had been pursuing a policy of maintaining the identity of the conquerors by keeping them segregated from the conquered, including the conquered who had converted to Islam.
+But, by the year 700, non-Arab Muslims outnumbered Arab Muslims, and despite resistance from Arab leaders, non-Arab Muslims would become a greater force within Islam.

-The new caliph from 715, Sulaiman, saw absurdity in Islam having conquered from Spain to China while nearby Constantinople had not yet been conquered.
-He believed that victory over that city – Byzantium and its empire – would bring an end to the prolonged and exhausting campaigning.
+Four years later Al-Walid died, at 46, with stability allowing his younger brother, Sulayman, the former governor of Palestine, to become the new caliph.
+Sulayman, saw absurdity in Islam having conquered from Spain to China while nearby Constantinople had not yet been conquered.
+He believed that victory over Byzantium would end the prolonged and exhausting campaigning.
 In 716 he sent his army and navy to begin another siege at Constantinople.
 The great city was imperiled again.
-A general named Leo the Isaurian put the city's defenses in order.
-Sulaiman's forces were unable to penetrate Constantinople's fortifications.
+Sulayman's forces were unable to penetrate Constantinople's fortifications.
 A shorter and more direct route to the heart of Europe than through Spain was thereby blocked.
-Sulaiman left his forces just outside Constantinople, and there they continued to wear down and to grow weaker.
-Angry, while on a pilgrimage to Mecca, Sulaiman invited his courtiers to try their swords on four hundred persons recently captured during the fighting at Constantinople, and the courtiers beheaded them as Sulaiman looked on.
-Sulaiman consoled himself with food and women.
-Then suddenly he died, and his rule passed to another Umayyad – his cousin Umar II.
+Sulayman left his forces just outside Constantinople, and there they continued to wear down and to grow weaker.
+Angry, while on a pilgrimage to Mecca, Sulayman invited his courtiers to try their swords on four hundred persons recently captured during the fighting at Constantinople, and the courtiers beheaded them as Sulayman looked on.
+Sulayman consoled himself with food and women.
+Then suddenly, in he died, and his rule passed to another Umayyad – his cousin Umar II.